Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 Isolation – Some people who work from home struggle to adjust to being alone for much of the day.
 They miss the camaraderie of working with other people and end up feeling isolated and lonely.

 No Clear Boundaries – If you don’t have set hours it’s really easy for the border between work and home to blur.
 On days I work from home my kids always ask me, “Are you home today?”
 I have to remind them…”I’m working from home, I’m not home to hang out.”
-It can be awfully tempting to run out for a haircut or an oil change but if I do that I’ll never get any work done.
+It can be awfully tempting to let myself be distracted but if I do that I’ll never get any work done.

 Discipline is Vital – When you get to sleep in a little and work in your pajamas, it becomes really easy to take it easy.
 Staying motivated to work hard and keep productive can be a real challenge.
-If you’re not naturally self-motivated you can find yourself distracted by laundry or the television when you should be getting work done.
+If you’re not naturally self-motivated you can find yourself distracted by laundry or the television when you should be working.

 As a freelancer you act as an independent contractor rather than a traditional employee.
 You won’t get benefits or paid time off and you won’t have taxes withheld from your paychecks either.
 You’ll have to set aside money throughout the year to cover your tax bill.